-In order to facilitate the provision of VGM and provide flexibility to the trade community, there are several methods for submission of VGM to Carriers.
+In order to facilitate the provision of VGM under Methods 1 and 2, and provide flexibility to the trade community, there are several ways to submit VGM to Carriers.
 However, electronic provision is preferred and will expedite transmission of data.
 (Note: some Carriers may only accept VGM in electronic form.
 Please check with Carrier).

-- ➤ EDI message (VERMAS, or for example a 304 message) - ➤ Portal Service (INTTRA, Nexus, CargoSmart, other) - ➤ Through the Ocean Carrier's web portal specifically designed to accept VGM - ➤ Alternative methods to be determined by the Ocean Carrier
+- > EDI message (VERMAS, or for example a 304 message) - Portal Service (INTTRA, GT Nexus, CargoSmart, other) - > Through the Ocean Carrier's web portal specifically designed to accept VGM - Alternative methods to be determined by the Ocean Carrier